ENCCS/gpu-programming/content/4-gpu-concepts.rst

 GPU execution model
 -------------------

 In order to obtain maximum performance it is important to understand how GPUs execute the programs.
 As mentioned before a CPU is a flexible device oriented towards general purpose usage.
 It's fast and versatile, designed to run operating systems and various, very different types of applications.
 It has lots of features, such as better control logic, caches and cache coherence, that are not related to pure computing.
 CPUs optimize the execution by trying to achieve low latency via heavy caching and branch prediction.
-In contrast the GPUs
+In contrast the GPUs contain a relatively small amount of transistors dedicated to control and caching, and a much larger fraction of transistors dedicated to the mathematical operations.
+Since the cores in a GPU are designed just for 3D graphics, they can be made much simpler and there can be a very larger number of cores.
+The current GPUs contain thousands of cuda cores.
+Performance in GPUs is obtain by having a very high degree of parallelism.
+Lots of threads are launched in parallel.
+For good performance there should be at least several times more than the number of cuda cores.
+Thee cuda threads are much lighter than the usual CPU threads and they have very little penalty for context switching.
+This way when some threads are performing some memory operations (reading or writing) others execute instructions.

 .. keypoints::